eogas/fromage/README.md

 1. Pull this repo, or download the zip and extract it somewhere.
 2. In Chrome, navigate to Tools -> Extensions
+3. Make sure you have Developer Mode enabled (checkbox in the upper right)
-3. Click "Load unpacked extension..." and point it to the base directory you just grabbed.
+4. Click "Load unpacked extension..." and point it to the base directory you just grabbed.

 And it should be good to go!